lgarciago/lgarciago/README.md

 ## Career Goals
 - I aim to leverage my skills in hardware engineering and AI to innovate and improve product design and functionality in the consumer electronics sector.

-## A Personal Note
-- "Innovation is not about saying yes to everything.
-It's about saying NO to all but the most crucial features." - Steve Jobs

 ---